CurveDocs/curve-docs/docs/crvUSD/factory/deployer-api.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

-    Function to add a new market and automatically deploy an AMM-Contract and a Controller-Contract from the implemented blueprint contracts (see [Implementations](./overview.md#implementations)).
-When initializing, **`rate_write()`** from the MonetaryPolicy contract is called to check if it has a correct ABI.
+    Function to add a new market and automatically deploy a new AMM and a Controller from the implementation contracts (see [Implementations](./overview.md#implementations)).
+Additionally, when initializing a new market, **`rate_write()`** from the MonetaryPolicy contract is called to check if it has a correct ABI.

-    Returns: Deployed contract (`address`) of AMM and Controller.
+    Returns: AMM and Controller contracts (`address`).

-    Emits event: `AddNewMarket`
+    Emits: `AddNewMarket`

     | Input                    | Type      | Description                                                  |
     | ------------------------ | --------- | ------------------------------------------------------------ |